Home health care in Canada is transforming, no doubt about it. Getting medical help no longer requires dragging yourself to a clinic or hospital.

 2. Homebound Status

-Many home health care programs require that individuals be considered “homebound.”
-This means they have difficulty leaving their home without assistance or have been advised by a healthcare provider not to leave due to their medical condition.
+Many home health care programs require individuals to be classified as ‘homebound.
+This means they struggle to leave home without assistance or have received medical advice to stay indoors due to their condition.
 Being homebound doesn’t mean you can never leave your house; rather, it indicates that doing so requires significant effort or assistance.

 3. Assessment by a Healthcare Professional